Arnsfeld/ML-Showcase-Projects/ML Repo/SpotonCheck/README.md

 SpotonCheck

-for quick overview about the performance of various ML models
+for quick performance overview of various ML models